Skip to main content

 Open to dogs that have qualified Intermediate level in UKDS or have worked at Championship TD/PD level in working trials, or B/C level obedience.
 Both the Intermediate and Advanced Levels are set at a progressively higher standard to encourage participation by serious dog sport enthusiasts.

 No food or toys to be given or carried.
-No extra commands in any exercise other than the search
+No extra commands in any exercise other than the search.

 Search: (30 marks - 16 to qualify) 25 pace x 25 pace square, 4 articles.
 Articles placed by steward out of sight of dog and handler.
 Articles must be of suitable size for the terrain and for all breeds but within that remit may be more challenging than those in Intermediate.
 Articles should be delivered to hand (5 minutes allowed - 6 for each article and 6 for style)